 The factors commonly considered are:

-But, note that keyword difficulty scores fluctuate across various tools because each uses a different algorithm to calculate it.
-So there’s no way to tell which score is accurate, which is why we recommend manually checking keyword difficulty based on your personalized metric.
+As such, there’s no way to tell which score is “accurate”, which is why we recommend manually checking keyword difficulty based on your personalized metric.

 (Image: Moz)